Shallow bunkers covered with spider silk and debris hide stealthy Cork-lid Trapdoor Spiders from unsuspecting nearby prey.

 The 'hider' also does the seeking in this life-and-death game of "What's for Dinner".
-Cork-Lid Trapdoor Spiders dig out tunnels in the ground close to walkways used by bugs, lizards and small mammals using their mouthparts and legs.
-This increases the likelihood of catching something.
-They use their silk to create a lid to cover it.
-The lid is made to fit the exact size of the opening, like a cork in a bottle.
-The spider also gives it a hinge so it can run out to attack or chase down and insect without losing it.
-The lid closes on its own, concealing the retreat.
-Once the spider senses the presence of a passerby (likely by vibration or tremors), it flips up the trapdoor, grabs its meal, it returns to the retreat to consume it.
+A Cork-lid Trapdoor Spider digs out a tunnel in the ground using its mouthparts and legs.
+It places it close to walkways frequently used by bugs, lizards and small mammals, increasing the likelihood of catching something.
+Using spider silk, it creates a hinged lid to cover the burrow.
+A hinge offers easy concealment for the retreat and ensures the burrow will not lose its lid if thrown open quickly.
+This trapdoor is made to fit the exact size of the opening, like a cork stopper.
+Once a spider inside the burrow senses the vibration or tremor of a passerby, it flips up the trapdoor, grabs its meal, and drags it into the retreat to consume it.

-This family of spiders are smaller and less hairy than Tarantulas, but they come from the same infraorder so they are distant relatives.
-Females use the tunnel to lay eggs and raise young spiderlings.
-Unlike other types of spiders, the mother stays in the nursery, protecting them from parasitic predators like wasps until the spiderlings are able to forge out on their own.
+This family of spiders comprises smaller and less hairy spiders than Tarantulas, but they come from the same infraorder so they are distant relatives.
+Females also use the tunnel to lay eggs and raise young spiderlings.
+Unlike other types of spiders, the mother stays in the nursery, protecting her offspring from parasitic predators like wasps until the spiderlings are able to forge out on their own.

 Scientific Name: Ummidia spp.

 Size (Adult; Length): 15mm to 18mm (0.59in to 0.70in)

 Colors: black, white

 Descriptors: shiny, fast, round, rings, bands, hairy, divot, dimple, door